-The Colorado House of Representatives last week gave initial approval to a bipartisan bill that removes the statute of limitations on civil claims of sexual misconduct.
+The Colorado House of Representatives last week gave initial approval to a bipartisan bill that aims to remove the statute of limitations on civil claims of sexual misconduct.
 The bill was sponsored by Reps.
 Dafna Michaelson Jenet (D) and Matt Soper (R) and Sens.
 Julie Gonzales (D) and Don Coram (R).

-Despite the budgetary struggles blocking many bills from passage this session, House Bill 1296 passed 60-1 with four excused. .
-Democratic Rep. Adrienne Benavidez was the single vote against the bill.
+Despite the budgetary struggles blocking many bills from passage this session, the total vote for the bill, House Bill 1296, in the House stood at 60-1 with four excused.
+Democrat Rep. Adrienne Benavidez was the single vote against the bill.

 “The effects of trauma have no expiration date, and neither should the timeline for holding a perpetrator of sexual violence accountable,” Michaelson Jenet said in a statement.
 She added that the legislation would allow survivors to “take time to heal without losing the opportunity to seek justice through the courts.”